Vernon Chalmers Academic, Business and Training Development Journey

 Border Duty mention: As part of my initial compulsory (conscript) military service, (SA Navy), I spent three months volunteering with the SA Marine Corps in two operational units in the 'war zone' (SWA / Namibia) deep into the Caprivi Strip, with the second deployment a few kilometers north of the Chobe National Park - where we regularly observed the 'enemy' across the Chobe River, Zambia.
 It was a personal dedicated (auxiliary) border service, and at times volunteered in assisting some of the Marines with minor psychological challenges - for my border service I received the SADF Pro Patria medal.
 For me, personally, this period was quite a paradox, as 1000s of young men across the SADF had no choice.
 Most of them (SA Army) were engaged in physical infantry warfare in Angola during the same time.
 I still, up to today, have many days assimilating this.
 Sentinel Projects (by Barry Fowler, Clinical Psychologist, SA Army during the same period) assisted me in a very thoughtful way in reading his online publication with some interesting anecdotes / journals from various SADF members during this challenging period - I starting reading Sentinel Projects since 2020.
 I also read Barry Fowler's book - Pro Patria 2nd Ed.
 'SADF Border Duty 1984 -1988'.
 Books by Barry Fowler.

 I was prohibited from talking to anyone (via Classified / Secret Non-Disclosure Agreements) about the existence and / or my affiliation to the agency (and / or the SADF) - and I worked there most afternoons, evenings and weekends.
 During many all-night operations I would shower at the agency in the morning and drive back to campus attending lectures from 08:30.
 Some afternoons I would drive straight back 'to work' or spend hours researching 'specific criteria' in various university libraries for the agency.
-One of my (lessor) classified assignments involved the facilitation / strategic implementation guidelines of the SA Labour Relations Act for the agency's management (seeing that they worked in tandem with the SADF and its application of the Military Discipline Code (MDC) Act - for SADF military units.
+One of my (lessor) classified assignments involved the facilitation / strategic implementation guidelines of the SA Labour Relations Act for the agency's management (seeing that they worked in tandem with the SADF and its application of the Military Discipline Code (MDC) Act - for SADF military units).
 At the time there was little guidance / application of the civilian Labour Relations Act regarding the future of the soon to be formal all-inclusive (mostly unknown) definition of all SADF-involved civilian employees.
+I was ultimately offered a permanent position in 'Psychometric Analysis - Secret Intelligence Selection and Recruitment', but I turned it down for other opportunities.

 From Human Resource Development Education to Personal / Corporate Computing